 There are many benefits supporting the argument that Maine Coons should be allowed to roam free outdoors.
-We shall now review the positive and negatives sides of this argument.
+We shall now review the positive and negative sides of this argument.

 Here are just a few factors to consider:

-Letting them outside reducing the risk of them developing this disease since the outdoor world gives them the chance to exercise regularly.
+Letting them outside reduces the risk of them developing this disease since the outdoor world gives them the chance to exercise regularly.